truera/trulens/trulens_eval/README.md

 # tru.stop_dashboard() # stop if needed
 ```

-Alternatively, you can also run `trulens-eval` from the command line to start the dashboard.
+Alternatively, you can run `trulens-eval` from a command line in the same folder to start the dashboard.

 ### Chain Leaderboard